jhlimm8/jhlimm8.github.io/index.md

 title: Home
 ---

 Welcome to my blog!
-Here, I keep crystallized thoughts formed through continuous ruminations, or 'dews' of ruminations, in hopes of reminding myself of things I've learned and finding kindred spirits.
+Here, I keep crystallized thoughts or 'dews' formed through continuous ruminations, in hopes of reminding myself of things I've learned and finding kindred spirits.